All Episodes

 We have voter ID laws.

-We need to make sure that we are doing everything we can to check signature verification requirements on mail and ballots.
+We need to make sure that we are doing everything we can to check signature verification requirements on mail-in ballots.

-And there are too many states, including Arizona, where there's not enough being done to ensure that whoever is filing that mail and ballot or sending that mail and ballot in that the signatures are being matched to the actual voter.
+And there are too many states, including Arizona, where there's not enough being done to ensure that whoever is filing that mail-in ballot or sending that mail-in ballot in, that the signatures are being matched to the actual voter.

 All right.

-Um, and uh, I think you would beat Mark Kelly in a head-to-head matchup, and I think the people of Arizona deserve a lot better representation than a rubber stamp for Chuck Schumer and this leftist socialist uh agenda that they're pushing.
+And I think the people of Arizona deserve a lot better representation than a rubber stamp for Chuck Schumer and this leftist socialist agenda that they're pushing.

-Uh anyway, uh attorney General Burnovich, thanks for being with us.
+Anyway, Attorney General Bernovich, thanks for being with us.

 We appreciate it.